Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 I love being there.

-Uh and uh Wells Wellesley Hospital, you can't be born there anymore.
+And Wellesley Hospital, you can't be born there anymore.

-I think they tore the building down and salted the earth after I was born there, because they didn't want to take a chance on that happening again.
+I think they tore the building down and salted the earth after I was born there because they didn't want to take a chance on that happening again.

-Most of the talk is that this is going to be the end of the world as far as the economy goes at some level.
+What I did want to talk about, though, Mark, if you don't mind, is I'm thinking to myself that if there is no deal that's reached, most of the talk is that this is going to be the end of the world as far as the economy goes at some level.

-And and Americans are going to be sitting there saying to themselves, my taxes just went up this outrageous amount of money, and it's still not enough.
+And Americans are going to be sitting there saying to themselves, my taxes just went up this outrageous amount of money, and it's still not enough.

-Because it, you know, if if this uh fiscal uh clip happens, it's going to become a fiscal reality check when they realize that that six hundred billion dollars in tax cuts and tax uh or it's spending cuts and t and uh tax increases is only half of the one point two trillion dollars that they're borrowing.
+And the reality is it's only going to be half of enough because if this fiscal cliff happens, it's going to become a fiscal reality check when they realize that $600 billion in tax cuts and tax or spending cuts and tax increases is only half of the $1.2 trillion that they're borrowing.

-And they would think, and and and they would think then when it came to the debt ceiling negotiations.
+And they would think then when it came to the debt ceiling negotiations, well, that's what we need to do.

 If we can increase the borrowing, then that will mean we get taxed less.